kaonashi-passwords/Kaonashi/README.md

 We used different methods, like behavioral and statistical analysis, neural networks and other advanced techniques, to obtain patterns and relevant information that allow us to crack hashes whose resistance is usually quite high.

 ## Kaonashi Wordlist
-These wordlist has been extracted from real password leaksa, and sorted by number of ocurrences.
+These wordlist has been extracted from real password leaks, and sorted by number of ocurrences.
 By having this wordlists sorted this way, users can extract TOP _n_ lines/passwords and create custom wordlists based on their needs.

 You can use the following Mega links to download compressed (7z) wordlists: